 How do I use a shield and what can it protect me from?

 -To use a shield in combat you must have the appropriate shield proficiency and wear it on your arm; if a shield is on your back or chest it will not protect you.
 A properly worn shield will protect you from melee weapon, thrown weapons, or ranged weapons (unless there is a feat used specifically against the shield).
-A shield will not defend against magical attacks, explosives, falls, walls, or ceilings.
+A shield will not defend against magical attacks (spells), elemental oils (alchemy items), traps (environmental or made by an artificer), or global effects (called by a game marshal).

 What shapes/sizes of shields are allowed?